agormp/seqconverter/README.md

                         defined as contiguous block of gap symbols at either end of sequence.

-Select subset of positions in sequences:
+Selecting subset of positions in sequences:
   --samplecols N        Randomly sample N columns from alignment --keepcols INDEX_OR_RANGE [INDEX_OR_RANGE ...]
                         Keep alignment columns indicated by one or more INDEX_OR_RANGE values.
-INDEX_OR_RANGE values are either a single position (e.g., 15) or a range (e.g., 20-37).
+INDEX_OR_RANGE values are either a single position (e.g.,
+                        15) or a range (e.g., 20-37).
 Multiple values shold be separated by blanks.
-Example: --keepcols 10 15 22-40 57 --remcols INDEX_OR_RANGE [INDEX_OR_RANGE ...]
+Example: --keepcols 10 15 22-40 57
+  --remcols INDEX_OR_RANGE [INDEX_OR_RANGE ...]
                         Remove alignment columns indicated by one or more INDEX_OR_RANGE values.
-INDEX_OR_RANGE values are either a single position (e.g., 15) or a range (e.g., 20-37).
+INDEX_OR_RANGE values are either a single position (e.g.,
+                        15) or a range (e.g., 20-37).
 Multiple values shold be separated by blanks.
-Example: --remcols 10 15 22-40 57 --remgapcols [FRAC]   Remove columns that contain any gaps.
-If FRAC (number between 0-1) given: Remove columns where the fraction of gaps >= FRAC.
+Example: --remcols 10 15 22-40 57
+  --remgapcols [FRAC]   Remove columns that contain any gaps.
+If FRAC (number between
+                        0-1) given: Remove columns where the fraction of gaps >= FRAC.
   --remambigcols [FRAC]